Executive Board

 Contact Sam at vpmembership@nystesol.org

-Christian Perticone is the Center Director for ELS in Manhattan.
-Formerly, he was the Director of Language Programs at MSCT, a nonprofit that serves the South Brooklyn community.
-He also served as the Chairperson of the Language Studies Department in one of Manhattan’s largest college ESL programs.
+Christian Perticone is the Director of the English Language Institute at the College of Staten Island, CUNY.
+Formerly, he was an ELS Center Director, and a Director of language programs at a nonprofit that serves the South Brooklyn community.
+He also served as the Chairperson of the Language Studies Department in one of New York City's largest college ESL programs.
 He entered this field when he taught EFL in Madrid, Spain.
 He earned his TESOL Certification at Teachers College, his MFA from Arizona State University, his BA from the University of Rochester, and he is currently studying Project Management and Nonprofit Management with the Harvard Extension School.
 He has presented on the intersectionality of Hip Hop and pedagogical practices, and he is interested in better approaches to leadership and administration.
 He has presented at several conferences, including the Annual HipHopEx Conference at the Harvard Graduate School of Education and the Reimagining Education Summer Institute at Teachers College, Columbia University, and several NYS TESOL Conferences.

 Contact Christian at vpoutreach@nystesol.org